 Someone else can fill in the form for you.
 If your application is approved and we decide to pay you money into a bank account, it must be your account.

 We cannot pay it into the account of the person completing the form for you.

 What happens after you apply for the fund

 If you have applied for an emergency payment you will hear from us within 2 working days.

-You will be asked to explain how the coronavirus pandemic has impacted you and why you need emergency support.
+You will be asked to explain why you need emergency support.

 If you have applied for longer term support you will hear from us within 5 working days.
 We will assess your situation to find out if you are eligible.

 You will need to send us:

 - proof of the bill or finance you need help with